New Results from "BigY" Tests

 The labels at the bottom of the chart, in the colored areas, represent our best guess as to the historical or genetic event that corresponds to the founding of that haplogroup.
 Note that these colors do not correspond with the colors of the groups on our Y-STR pages.

 The lines below the Clan Donald codes show the particular Clan Donald subgroup to which the testees believe they belong.
 Certain SNPs definitely show that a person belongs to a certain group.
 Being CLD12+ shows that a man is either Clanranald or Glengarry.
 Being CLD12- show that he is not Clanranald or Glengarry.
 Being CLD50+ shows that he is Clanranald or a subgroup of that.
 CLD51+ means he descends from the 6th of Clanranald.
 YP6398+ is Glengarry.
 Being CLD18+ shows that he is Sleat.
 Being CLD18- likely shows that he is not in Sleat, but is not yet absolute proof.
 CLD27+ people descend from a person in the Sleat line no later than Donald Gruamach, 4th of Sleat.
-From numerous matches through Family Finder (autosomal DNA) we now know securely that CLD100 (also known as FGCLR601) and FGCLR579 are indicative of Dunnyveg and the Glens.
-These is a tradition that one person who has tested positive for CLD25 is from Clan Donald South.
+From numerous matches through Family Finder (autosomal DNA) we believe that CLD100 (also known as FGCLR601) and FGCLR579 are indicative of Dunnyveg and the Glens.
+Attempts are being made to prove this by finding more paper trails.
+There is a tradition that one person who has tested positive for CLD25 is from Clan Donald South, which is related to Dunnyveg.
 It is important in each case to understand what does or does not determine definitive evidence of being from a particular Clan subgroup.

 We urge all of you in the R1a Magenta, Red-Black, Green or Orange groups to test for SNPs.
 Particularly recommended is the "BigY-700" from FTDNA (and even more so when on sale) .
 Contact us for more information.